 Although rainwater harvesting for pool filling has many benefits, it’s not without challenges.
 Before making your decision, consider some drawbacks and concerns.
 Here are some downsides to using rainwater in your pool.

-As mentioned earlier, rainwater can contain a variety of contaminants that can adversely affect the quality of the water in your swimming pool.
+As mentioned earlier, rainwater can contain various contaminants that can adversely affect the quality of the water in your swimming pool.
 To maintain the balance of your pool water, you will likely need to use more chemicals.

 Rainwater availability is determined by the weather conditions at the time.
 Rainwater may not be sufficient to fill your swimming pool in regions with irregular rainfall, so a rainwater harvesting may not be suitable for pool filling.